-Credit risk concentration
+C.3.2 Credit risk concentration

 The Group has risk appetite limits in place which limit exposure to any single reinsurer group.
-The largest individual reinsurance balance owed at 31 December 2021 was approximately £2.0m.
+The largest individual reinsurance balance owed at 31 December 2023 was approximately £2.9m.
+This is monitored on a regular basis.
+The loan agreement noted above also represents a material risk concentration.

-Credit risk mitigation
+C.3.3 Credit risk mitigation